helmetjs/helmet/README.md

 By default, Helmet sets the following headers:

 - [`Content-Security-Policy`](#content-security-policy): A powerful allow-list of what can happen on your page which mitigates many attacks
-- [`Cross-Origin-Embedder-Policy`](#cross-origin-embedder-policy): Controls cross-origin loading of resources, like images
 - [`Cross-Origin-Opener-Policy`](#cross-origin-opener-policy): Helps process-isolate your page
 - [`Cross-Origin-Resource-Policy`](#cross-origin-resource-policy): Blocks others from loading your resources cross-origin
 - [`Origin-Agent-Cluster`](#origin-agent-cluster): Changes process isolation to be origin-based